The state that meet at the "Four Corners," are a culinary crossroads,

-where several distinct
+where many distinct

 cuisines come together: Southwestern, Mexican, Californian,